AmeniMhamdy/Selenium-Java-Framework-from-Scratch-using-Page-Object-Model-TestNG-Mini-Project/README.md

-In this project how to make a #selenium webdriver java automation framework from scratch.
+In this project i learn how to make a #selenium webdriver java automation framework from scratch.
 This mavenised framework is based on Page object model, it supports multiple browser execution, it takes the screenshot whenever a test case fails and it retries the failed test cases.
 #framework  folder structure.
 #POM (Page Object Model)